 Customers of Involver include Best Buy Co., Toys “R” Us Inc. and Viacom Inc.’s MTV Networks, according to Involver’s website.

-Salesforce said on June 4 that it would pay $689 million (CRM) for Buddy Media Inc., which helps companies create social-media campaigns.
+Salesforce said on June 4 that it would pay $689 million (CRM:US) for Buddy Media Inc., which helps companies create social-media campaigns.
 Weeks later, Microsoft agreed to pay $1.2 billion for Yammer Inc., a maker of software that lets employees collaborate in the workplace.

 The kind of software Involver, Buddy Media and other social-marketing companies make is especially attractive to startups that want to invest more in acquiring customers online than hiring lots of sales staff, said Rick Sherlund, an analyst at Nomura Holdings Inc. in New York.